datacamp/Machine-Learning-With-XGboost-live-training/README.md

 - How to tune parameters in `XGBoost` to achieve the best results
 - How to visualize trees in `XGBoost` to analyze feature importance

+Note that there will be no pre-processing in this live training.
+The data will be presented with clean ready-to-use features.

 ### B. What technologies, packages, or functions will students use?
 Please be exhaustive.